EigenlightArts/HEXES/README.md

 # Credits

-Programming and Art by: [Kaleidosium](https://github.com/Kaleidosium)
+Programming and Art by: [Kaleidosium (Dania Rifki)](https://github.com/Kaleidosium)

-Music and SFX by: [kathound](https://kathrynhathaway.bandcamp.com)
+Music and SFX by: [Kathound (Kathryn Hathaway)](https://kathrynhathaway.bandcamp.com)

 ## Special Thanks

-- [exelotl](https://natu.exelo.tl), along with PyroPyro for Natu and XNIQ's code
+- [exelotl](https://natu.exelo.tl), along with PyroPyro for the Natu library and the source code of the games [XNIQ](https://git.sr.ht/~exelotl/xniq) and [ARHJ](https://git.sr.ht/~pyropyro/A-Rushed-Hack-Job) which was partially used as reference or documentation
-- [Jeti](https://fontenddev.com) for the fonts used and/or derived for this project
+- [Jeti](https://fontenddev.com) for the *Squarewave* font, We used the regular version of the font for the UI and a modified bold version for the Game Mechanics
 - [Jonathan So](https://jonathan-so.itch.io/creatorpack) for *The Game Creator's Pack*, used temporarily during development
-- [Mark Brown](https://www.youtube.com/c/MarkBrownGMT) for the *Developing* series
+- [Mark Brown](https://www.youtube.com/c/MarkBrownGMT) for the *Developing* series, which pushed me to work on this project
 - Justburner for some minor math help

 ## License